 There is credibility to the fears of AI as encapsulated by SciFi writers and echoed by those such as Hawking and Musk.
 Advanced AI is indeed a new horizon and we do not yet understand its limits and how careful we need to be in its development.

 Whilst we may generally consider that an inventor always retains ultimate control over their invention, with AI, this may not be the case.
 We have already seen some evidence of unexpected AI behaviour, such as DeepMind exhibiting ‘aggressive’ behaviour during tests designed to assess how well it cooperated with others during stressful situations.
-Once AI becomes autonomous or liberated from its designer and highly intelligent, that is when Pandora’s Box is really opened.
+Once AI becomes autonomous or liberated from its designer and highly intelligent, that is when we may near opening Pandora’s Box.
 Though we might typically imagine this as a rogue intelligent robot that escapes the clutches of its inventor, intelligent rogue AI could ‘live’ anywhere with an internet connection – it doesn’t need to take on a physical form.

 There are two likely scenarios where AI could become dangerous: